 Keframa High School is a secondary school set up by two brothers near Lira and Sam is a director there.
 Friends of Holy Trinity have set up a fundraising group Keframa School Build to raise money to build a new purpose designed school with good facilities.
 The link to the website is here. www.keframaschoolbuild.co.uk

 We have a fund (Holy Trinity Mission Fund) which is used to support members of the church who want to take part in mission opportunities.
 It is also the route through which we can support mission organisations.
 If anyone wants to apply for support from the Mission Fund, then contact the Mission Committee or directly to Ian Baird-Smith.
 This is also used for donations to one-off appeals and similar worthwhile causes.

-We support the work of Maj Simon Farmer, Chaplain to HM Forces, with the offering on Remembrance Sunday for him to be enabled to provide resources for the soldiers he ministers to wherever he may be.
+We support the work of Maj.
+Simon Farmer, Chaplain to HM Forces, with the offering on Remembrance Sunday for him to be enabled to provide resources for the soldiers he ministers to wherever he may be.
 As Chaplain to the UK Forces this has included time in Afghanistan, Cyprus and also in Sierra Leone as supporting work to assist with the fight against the Ebola virus.
-He has few resources provided directly an our donation helps him minister to the troops.
+He has few resources provided directly and our donation helps him minister to the troops.
 He is currently in the UK at Bovington Tank training camp.
 Simon was an associate minister at Holy Trinity.